tensorflow/docs/site/en/api_docs/python/tf/keras/layers/DepthwiseConv2D.md

 #### Arguments:

 * <b>`kernel_size`</b>: An integer or tuple/list of 2 integers, specifying the
-      width and height of the 2D convolution window.
+      height and width of the 2D convolution window.
       Can be a single integer to specify the same value for all spatial dimensions.
 * <b>`strides`</b>: An integer or tuple/list of 2 integers,
-      specifying the strides of the convolution along the width and height.
+      specifying the strides of the convolution along the height and width.
       Can be a single integer to specify the same value for all spatial dimensions.
       Specifying any stride value != 1 is incompatible with specifying